The Benefits and Disadvantages of Fast Development

 A “Death March” is a project which participants believe is destined for failure, or that requires a significant amount of unsustainable overwork.
 Death marches are usually a result of overly optimistic expectations in scheduling or feature scope.
 Management may desperately attempt to right the course of the project by asking team members to work especially grueling hours (14-hour days or 7-day weeks) or by attempting to "throw (enough) bodies at the problem", often causing burnout (Wikipedia.org).

 The Benefits and Disadvantages of Slow Development

-- More time for iteration, discussion, and reflection
+- More Iteration Time: Allows for in-depth iteration, discussion, and reflection

-- More time to process and analyze real user feedback
+- User Feedback Analysis: Provides ample time to process and analyze real user feedback

-- More time for coordination between the client and the development team
+- Effective Coordination: Facilitates effective coordination between the client and the development team

 Photo credit: Vecteezy.com

 Striking the Balance between Fast and Slow Development

 So, the benefits and disadvantages of fast versus slow development are pretty clear and neither option really delivers the results a development team, or company, or a client for that matter, would be happy with.